NodeMixaholic/Engineish2/README.md

 # Engineish2 *(WIP)*
 Open source ROBLOX-like, javascript first engine.
 Making it easier for devs to transition their games outside ROBLOX, as well as newbies to game development to create a game for free.
+(A user-friendly Babylon.js wrapper)

 # FAQ